saulvaldelvira/GDS/README.md

 }
 ```

-In the example above, we create a vector to store integers.
-To do so, we pass sizeof(int) as a parameter when initializing it. <br>
+In the example above, we create a vector of integers.
+To do so, we pass sizeof(int) as a parameter when initializing it.
-When calling vector_append, the function copies the size of an integer from the address of tmp into the vector. <br>
+When calling vector_append, the function copies the size of an integer
+from the address of the variable 'tmp' into the vector. <br>
-Note that these structures store values, not references (i.e. they don't store the pointer we pass, but rather they copy the value that's inside)<br>
+Note that these structures store values, not references (i.e. they don't
+store the pointer we pass, but rather they copy the value that's inside) <br>

 Tip: you can use [compound literals](https://gcc.gnu.org/onlinedocs/gcc/Compound-Literals.html) to avoid having to declare a variable. <br>
 ```c